Best Sundubu Jjigae Spots Featured on 생방송투데이

 What to Order & How to Enjoy:

 - The Rice Experience: When your individual stone pot of rice arrives, scoop out the majority of the fluffy rice into your separate bowl to eat with your sundubu.
 Then, pour some hot water (usually provided in a kettle) into the stone pot to soak the remaining crispy rice.
-Let it sit while you eat your meal, and at the end, you'll have a delightful, comforting rice tea (soongnyung) with soft, savory rice bits.
+Let it sit while you eat your meal, and at the end?
+You'll have a delightful, comforting rice tea (soongnyung) with soft, savory rice bits.

-- Spice and Flavor: Their sundubu tends to be savory with a good kick, but generally approachable.
-If you prefer it milder, you can sometimes request it, but their standard is highly recommended for its balanced flavor.
+- Spice and Flavor: Their sundubu tends to be savory with a good kick, but it's generally approachable.
+If you prefer it milder, you can sometimes request it, but their standard is honestly highly recommended for its balanced flavor.

 Practical Tips: